Construction Law Survival Manual

 The initial steps of a levy are not very expensive, however, and can be effective to motivate a debtor to pay a judgment.
 A levy is also certainly an effective tool to collect if the debtor happens to have significant property that is free and clear or subject to small liens.

-It is considerably cheaper for a creditor to have the sheriff "list and leave" the property.
-The sheriff literally makes a list of the property on the premises, tapes an identification tag on the property, and leaves it in place.16 The debtor can continue to use the property, but the creditor’s judgment lien attached at the time that the sheriff listed the property.
-This procedure is often effective to prompt a debtor to pay, because it is intimidating and embarrassing to have all of the employees see the sheriff in the office listing and tagging all of the business property.
+It is considerably cheaper for a creditor to have the sheriff “list and leave” the property.
+The sheriff literally makes a list of the property on the premises, tapes an identification tag on the property, and leaves it in place.
+The debtor can continue to use the property, but the creditor’s judgment lien attaches at the time that the sheriff lists the property.
+This procedure is often effective to prompt a debtor to pay, because it is intimidating and embarrassing to have all of the employees see the sheriff in the office listing and tagging all business property.

 Whether the property is seized or listed, the creditor can then request a sheriff’s sale.
-This procedure does involve considerable expense for advertising, the sheriff’s fee and the required bond.17 This rarely worthwhile for the purpose of selling used desks, chairs and filing cabinets.
+This procedure does involve considerable expense for advertising, the sheriff’s fee and the required bond.
+This is rarely worthwhile for the purpose of selling used desks, chairs and filing cabinets.